JOURNALIST ACTION KIT

 "Officers' safety is at risk"

-Response: Ask for specific documented incidents.
-There are none.
-The risk is theoretical while the harm to accountability is real and measurable.
+Response: Ask for specific documented incidents from their jurisdiction.
+There aren't any.
+The risk is hypothetical; the damage to accountability is concrete and ongoing.

 "Criminals use scanners to evade police"